Application of axiomatic formal theory to the Abraham--Minkowski controversy: Experimental Confirmation

 \subsection{The Jones--Richards experiment}

-One of the enduring questions of the Abraham--Minkowski controversy is why the Minkowski momentum is so often measured experimentally while the Abraham form of momentum seems to be so favored in theoretical work.
+One of the enduring questions of the Abraham--Minkowski controversy is why the Minkowski momentum is so often measured experimentally while the Abraham form of momentum is so favored in theoretical work.
 We now have the tools to answer that question.
 The Minkowski momentum is not measured directly, but inferred from a measured index dependence of the optical force on a mirror placed in a dielectric fluid \cite{BIPfei,BIAMC2,BIExp}.
-Because the field is completely reflected at the mirror, the force on the mirror is
+The force on the mirror is

-The measured force on the mirror is directly proportional to the refractive index $n$ of the fluid \cite{BIPfei,BIExp} in agreement with Eq.~(\ref{EQt7.08}).
-On the other hand, if we were to assume ${\bf F}=2d{\bf G}/dt$, which is the relation between momentum and force in an otherwise empty spacetime, then we can write Eq.~(\ref{EQt7.08}) as
+which depends on the total momentum density, Eq.~(\ref{EQw6.10}).
+If we were to assume ${\bf F}=2d{\bf G}/dt$, which is the relation between momentum and force in an otherwise empty spacetime, then we would write

-Then one might infer from Eq.~(\ref{EQt7.09}) that the momentum of the field in the dielectric fluid is the Minkowski momentum.
-Instead, we see that the electromagnetic momentum that is obtained from an experiment that measures the optical force on a mirror depends on the theory that is used to interpret the results.
-However, based on the changes to continuum electrodynamics that are necessitated by conservation of energy and momentum by the propagation of light in a continuous medium, we find that Eq.~(\ref{EQt7.08}) is the correct relation between the force on the mirror and the momentum of the field in a dielectric.
+Then one might infer from Eq.~(\ref{EQt7.09}) that the momentum density of the field in the dielectric fluid is the Minkowski momentum density.

+The measured force on the mirror in the Jones--Richards experiment \cite{BIExp} is consistent with both Eqs.~(\ref{EQt7.08}) and Eqs.~(\ref{EQt7.09}), depending on what theory you use to interpret the results.
+Clearly an experiment that measures force, instead of directly measuring the change in momentum in the dielectric, will not conclusively distinguish the momentum density.
+Specifically, the Jones--Richards experiment does not prove that the Minkowski momentum density is the momentum density in the dielectric, as has been argued, nor does it prove that the total momentum density, Eq.~(\ref{EQw6.10}), is the momentum density in the dielectric.
+However, based on the changes to continuum electrodynamics that are necessitated by conservation of energy and momentum in the propagation of light in a continuous medium, we can justify Eq.~(\ref{EQt7.08}), instead of Eq.~ (\ref{EQt7.09}), as the appropriate relation between the force on the mirror and the momentum of the field in a dielectric.